 Robert Fulghum, famous for his kindergarten wisdom, once wisely remarked, “?If you break your neck, if you have nothing to eat, if your house is on fire, then you have a problem.
 Everything else is inconvenience."

 Pittsford’s Dr. Robert Cole understands the profound implications of the problems to which Fulghum alludes.

-President of Fireproof Children, located in the old “Pickle Factory,” has conducted research into fire-setting started by juveniles.
+, located in the old “Pickle Factory,” has conducted research into fire-setting started by juveniles.

 In his studies, he was surprised to learn: “The young age of the children who started fires, their extensive experience with fire, their ready access to ignition materials, and the small number of families that actually explain fire is an adult tool.”